 In order to make sure you get the most out of your tires, be sure to take care of them and keep up with regular maintenance.
 This includes regularly checking the tread and making sure it’s above 2/32 of an inch, according to a recommendation from the National Highway Traffic Safety Administration.
 Keeping your tires rotated regularly and your car’s alignment in check will also help reduce wear, especially uneven wear.
 You should also make sure to maintain proper tire pressure.
 Most tiremakers recommend checking the tire pressure monthly in addition to whenever average temperatures shift more than 10 degrees.
 To prevent having to fill your tires as frequently, you could opt to use nitrogen instead of the standard compressed air (which is a mix of primarily nitrogen and oxygen) you’ll find at most filling stations.
 Nitrogen is less likely to migrate through tire rubber than oxygen, which keeps your tire pressure more stable long term, especially during temperature fluctuations.
 Many shops should be able to fill your tires with pure nitrogen for a small fee.

 It’s important to take good care of your tires and monitor their age and wear because, unlike a flat tire, a worn tire can pose a hidden danger to you while on the road.
 The tread separating unexpectedly can lead to collisions, which can cause injuries or even death.
-Protect yourself and others on the road by taking care of your tires and your vehicle.
+Protect yourself and others on the road, and avoid a trip to your local auto body shop, by taking care of your tires and your vehicle.